Art

 CAROL BOVE

-David Zwirner gallery presents the first solo show of New York based artist Carol Bove in Paris.
-On view are large-scale sculptures made of crumpled stainless steel tubing, each combined with a large, circular glass disk.
-Presented in a monochrome environment, the installation considers the phenomenological experience of form and the surrounding spatial context.
+New York based artist Carol Bove is best known for her large-scale sculptures made of crumpled stainless steel tubing, each combined with a large, circular glass disk.
+Presented in a monochrome environment, her installations consider the phenomenological experience of form and the surrounding spatial context.

 Installed at different elevations and surrounded by gray flooring and walls, the sculptures feature unpainted, contorted and folded steel tubing that has been sandblasted to create a uniformly smooth, almost claylike finish.

 This matte surface attests to the works’ physical presence as unadorned steel, while also producing an illusionistic effect, as if painted.
-Combined with large reflective disks–made with glass, thereby echoing the nineteenth-century glass and wrought iron skylight of the gallery space above—that reflect the surrounding space at different angles, Bove’s sculptures simultaneously take in and intervene with their environment, eliding disappearance and disruption.
+Combined with large reflective disks–made with glass Bove’s sculptures simultaneously take in and intervene with their environment, eliding disappearance and disruption.

 This ambiguous perceptual relationship relates to the paradoxes and ellisions at play in the overall installation between positive and negative space, and the apprehension of form versus gestalt.

-The adjacent galleries are featuring an installation of wall-mounted sculptures in colorful matte finishes that paradoxically render the steel tubing as if it were effortlessly malleable.
-The walls have been covered in a gray-mauve linen that offsets the bright pink, yellow, and orange hues of the sculptures.
+Bove also creates wall-mounted sculptures in colorful matte finishes that paradoxically render the steel tubing as if it were effortlessly malleable.

 The vibrating colors of their contorted, folded steel surfaces alternately seem to reference those found on contemporary industrial products, and the luminous, hyperreal pinks, yellows, and faded mauves of late nineteenth-century paintings by artists such as Paul Gauguin and Pierre Bonnard, while their forms simultaneously register to the eye almost like digitally rendered, Photoshopped images.